-We maintain links with both school and community nurses and the NHS Community Learning Disability Team and are able to seek their specialist advice if needed.
+We maintain links with both school and community nurses and the NHS Community Learning Disability Team and are able to seek their specialist advice where needed.

-All staff are trained in specialist health tasks, such as the recording and, administration of medication; the management of and the procedures for young people who have medical conditions such as epilepsy.
+All staff are trained in specialist health tasks, such as the recording and, administration of medication; the management of and the procedures for young people who have medical conditions such as epilepsy which forms part of relevant plans.

 A number of our young people are prescribed medication.
 We have a policy on the storage and administration of medication to ensure that we comply with the law and best practice.
 All medication is kept in a secure medication office and a locked cabinet within, there is a written record kept of all medication received and administered by the home.
-For us to administer medication safely parents/carers must send any medication in its original container provided by the pharmacist and clearly labelled with the pharmacy label stating the young person's name, the dosage to be administered and how often.
+For us to administer medication safely parents/carers are required to send any medication in its original container provided by the pharmacist and clearly labelled with the pharmacy label stating the young person's name, the dosage to be administered and how often.
 Only trained staff are allowed to administer medications.